 To maintain the general level of neural impulse activity within normal limits, homeostatic mechanisms are required to control the formation and maintenance of synaptic connections during development and learning.
 How genes controlling these processes are coordinately regulated during homeostatic synaptic plasticity is unknown.
 Micro RNAs (miRNAs) exert regulatory control over mRNA stability and protein translation and may contribute to local activity-dependent post-transcriptional control of synapse-associated mRNAs.
 Using a bioinformatics screen to search for sequence motifs enriched in the 3′ UTR of mRNAs that are rapidly destabilized after increasing impulse activity in hippocampal neurons, we identified a developmentally and activity-regulated miRNA (miR-485) and showed that it controls dendritic spine number and synapse formation in an activity-dependent, homeostatic manner.
 Many plasticity-associated genes contain predicted miR-485–binding sites, including ones for the presynaptic protein SV2A.
 We found that miR-485 reduces SV2A abundance and negatively regulates dendritic spine density, clustering of the post-synaptic density protein (PSD-95), and surface expression of the glutamate receptor GluR2.
-Overexpression of miR-485 reduces spontaneous synaptic responses and transmitter release, as measured by miniature excitatory postsynaptic current analysis and FM 1-43 staining.
-The findings demonstrate that miRNAs participate in homeostatic synaptic plasticity, with possible implications for neurological disorders such as Huntington's and Alzheimer's disease, where miR-485 has been found to be dysregulated.
+Overexpression of miR-485 reduces spontaneous synaptic responses and transmitter release, as measured by miniature excitatory postsynaptic current analysis and staining with the membrane dye FM 1-43.
+The findings demonstrate that miRNAs participate in homeostatic synaptic plasticity, with possible implications for neurological disorders such as Huntington's and Alzheimer's disease, in which miR-485 has been found to be dysregulated.

 Hippocampal synaptic plasticity

 It is widely appreciated that there are two types of memory: short-term and long-term.
 It has been known for decades that gene expression is necessary to convert short-term into long-term memory, but it is not known how signals reach the nucleus to initiate this process or which genes make memories permanent.
 Long-term potentiation (LTP) and long-term depression (LTD) are two widely studied forms of synaptic plasticity that can be recorded electrophysiologically in the hippocampus and are believed to represent a cellular basis for memory.
-We use cDNA microarrays to investigate the signaling pathways, genes, and proteins involved in LTP and LTD. The work is contributing to a better understanding of how regulatory networks are controlled by the appropriate patterns of impulses, leading to different forms of synaptic plasticity, and identifying new molecular mechanisms regulating synaptic strength.
+We use cDNA microarrays to investigate the signaling pathways, genes, and proteins involved in LTP and LTD. The work is contributing to a better understanding of how regulatory networks are controlled by the appropriate patterns of impulses, leading to different forms of synaptic plasticity, and is identifying new molecular mechanisms regulating synaptic strength.

 Regulation of gene expression by action-potential firing patterns

 To determine how gene expression in neurons and glia is regulated by impulse firing, we stimulate nerve cells to fire impulses in differing patterns by delivering electrical stimulation through platinum electrodes in specially designed cell culture dishes.
 After stimulation, we measured mRNA and protein expression by gene arrays, quantitative RT-PCR (reverse transcriptase–polymerase chain reaction), Western blot, and immunocytochemistry.
-The results confirm our hypothesis that precise patterns of impulse activity can increase or decrease expression of specific genes (in neurons and glia).
+The results confirm our hypothesis that precise patterns of impulse activity can increase or reduce expression of specific genes (in neurons and glia).
 The experiments are revealing signaling and gene-regulatory networks that respond selectively to appropriate temporal patterns of action potential firing.
 Temporal aspects of intracellular calcium signaling are particularly important in regulating gene expression according to neural impulse firing patterns in normal and pathological conditions.
 Our findings thus provide a deeper understanding of how nervous system development and plasticity are regulated by information coded in the temporal pattern of impulse firing in the brain.
 The findings are also relevant to chronic pain as well as to the regulation of nervous system development and myelination by functional activity.

 - NSF grant SMA-1258562, awarded Sept.
 19, 2012, to Dr. Fields as Co-PI with Dr. Beth Stevens, Harvard Medical School